-Famous visitors include the artist, designer, poet, novelist and social activist William Morris who came to Macclesfield to learn more about natural dyes from local silk manufacturer Thomas Wardle and gave a lecture at the School of Art in 1889 about the Arts and Crafts movement.
+Famous visitors include the artist, designer, poet, novelist and social activist William Morris who came to the North West and Macclesfield to learn more about natural dyes from local silk manufacturer Thomas Wardle and gave a lecture at the School of Art in 1889 about the Arts and Crafts movement.
 He described Macclesfield as a ‘shabby town’ but with the surrounding countryside being ‘really beautiful’.

 Painter and illustrator Charles Tunnicliffe was born in Macclesfield and studied at the School of Art from 1916.
 He went on to become the first illustrator of Henry Williamson’s Tarka the Otter novel, illustrated many Ladybird books and RSPB magazine covers.